Eddie Linden: Political activism

 In 1959, Linden arranged a meeting in Highbury Place for the Catholic CND, which was attended by novelist Pamela Frankau (the founder of the British version of The Catholic Worker), Barbara Wall and John O'Connor, secretary of Pax Christi, the Catholic peace movement.
 According to Linden, "the whole idea was to publicise the immorality of the bomb": the group were affiliated to the national CND, and a letter was sent to General de Gaulle to protest the French test explosion.
-The first Catholic banner was seen on an Aldermasteron March in 1959, with 200 people; 600 associate members were part of the organisation.
+The first Catholic banner was seen on an Aldermaston March in 1959, with 200 people; 600 associate members were part of the organisation.

+In 1963, he co-founded the Simon Community, a charity in aid of the homeless, with Anton Wallich-Clifford, a probation officer at Bow Street Magistrates' Court.
 By 1966, Linden had become less politically active, and gone to study at the Catholic Workers' College in Oxford.
-In an interview with The Tablet in 2017, Linden said, "I've been described as a Catholic atheist, but that's not right.
-I am a Catholic who finds it difficult to believe in God.
-There was a day when I used to run about with rosary beads and stuff like that, but I don't do that now."
-Meanwhile, in 1963, he co-founded the Simon Community, a charity in aid of the homeless, with Anton Wallich-Clifford, a probation officer at Bow Street Magistrates' Court.

 Linden took part in an August 1968 protest against Pope Paul VI's ruling over birth control which made headlines in the British press.
 The previous month, the Vatican had issued an encyclical, Humanae vitae, with a papal condemnation of contraception.
 In reaction to the sacking of British priests who opposed this stance, there were "heated exchanges" which "started a scuffle" on the steps of Westminster Cathedral as the congregation left a mass service.
 In a "verbal battle", Linden protested at a banner in support of the pope, saying, "I am entitled to my view.
 The Pope's document is splitting the church in two."
 A man began arguing with Linden, and the pair had to be separated.
 The man had earlier "snatched and torn" a poster held by a youth group who were supporting Father Paul Weir, an assistant priest who had been suspended for objecting to the ruling.
 Following the protests, Linden said, "I feel strongly for Father Weir.
 Here is a man who has given his life to the priesthood but, because he disagrees with the encyclical, he is out of a job."
-Linden's involvement was reported in front page newspaper stories published by The Guardian and The Daily Telegraph.
+Linden's involvement was reported in front-page newspaper stories published by The Guardian and The Daily Telegraph.
 At the time, he was working as a hotel porter.